 9. Withdrawal from Work or Social Activities

 As the disease progresses, people may lose interest in hobbies, social activities, or work.
-They may struggle to keep up with a favorite hobby or sports team and become withdrawn or disengaged from social interaction.
+Due to the memory, conversation, and concentration impairments associated with Alzheimer’s, engaging with others in meaningful ways becomes increasingly tricky.
+They may struggle to keep up with a favorite hobby or sports team and become withdrawn or disengaged from social interaction because it’s too challenging or confusing.
+With normal aging, it’s common to feel occasionally tired of obligations, but the person generally returns to the activity after a certain point.

 10. Changes in Mood or Personality